capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 (Alexa responses are in *italics*.)

+(**The skill will NOT let you launch a stack without asking for available templates beforehand - to prevent you launching an incorrect and potentially expensive template.**)

-*	“(Alexa, ask Cloud to) List available templates.”
+*	“(Alexa, ask Cloud to) List available templates.” (**Must do this the first time you use the skill.**)
 *	*“1.
 Basic instance.
 2. Secondary instance.”*
 *	“Launch stack” / “Start stack” / “Launch stack (number)”.
 (Specifying a number is optional.)
 *	*“Which stack would you like to launch?”*